trustedanalytics-ng/platform-wiki/Application-Development/appdev_deployapp.md

 ### Tools

 Aside from having an IDE to code your application, the primary tool to deploy applications is the CLI (Command Line Interface) for TAP.
-You can prepare your environment and install this tool by visiting [this page](Contributing-to-TAP/contributing_devenvironment.md) or going to TAP Console >> Main navigation panel >> App Development.
+You can prepare your environment and install this tool by visiting [this page](Contributing-to-TAP/contributing_devenvironment.md) or going to TAP Console >> Main navigation panel >> **App Development**.

 ### Sample Application